-With this benefit, your employees have a better tool to meet their day to day needs.
+With this benefit, your employees have a better tool to meet their day-to-day needs and unexpected expenses.
 Such offerings reduce the risk of financial strains from fines late fees.
 EWA also ensures that predatory lenders can't take advantage of their financial difficulty.

 That’s why companies in the retail and manufacturing space are embracing EWA in a bid to retain their employees.
 For a more comprehensive tool, Branch includes a budgeting module within their EWA plan.
 Users can keep track of their wages before and after the payday so that hourly workers can have better insight into and control over their finances to attain financial stability.

-While financial wellness and inclusion matters for employees, employers enjoy considerable benefits, including greater productivity.
+While financial wellness and inclusion matter for employees, employers enjoy considerable benefits from these offerings as well, including greater productivity.